ddrcode/teensy_6502_bridge/docs/development-guide-rust.md

 - `--program` / `-f` - path to a plain 6502 binary; it is loaded at `$0200` and the reset, IRQ and NMI vectors are seeded automatically.
 - `--halfcycles` - log both halves of every clock cycle and include the `PHI1O`/`PHI2O` pins.
+- `--step` - step mode: pause after every logged cycle (or half-cycle, with `--halfcycles`) with the CPU frozen, and wait for a command on stdin: `Enter` advances one step, a number runs that many steps, `c` switches back to free-running, `q` quits.
+As the W65C02 is fully static, the CPU simply holds its state while paused - handy for inspecting board LEDs or probing signals.

 ## Configuration knobs (`src/configuration.rs`)